Updated for 2023-2024

 Habitat for Humanity International offers service opportunities locally and around the world for volunteers of all ages.
 From Collegiate Challenges to their Global Village volunteer program, Habitat can find the best construction volunteering placement for you.

 Habitat’s Global Village program invites volunteers around the world to build decent, affordable housing while learning about community development challenges and Habitat for Humanity’s response to them.
-Each year, the organization offers trips to a variety of countries – this coming year, some trips include Argentina, Vermont, India, El Salvador, Kenya, and China.
+With the Global Village Program, you can volunteer to build houses in many different countries – this year some trips include Argentina, Vermont, India, El Salvador, Kenya, and China.
 Each Global Village trip lasts one to two weeks and offers a unique opportunity for every volunteer.

 Habitat for Humanity’s Global Village trip to Kenya this year is a fabulous opportunity to help build housing solutions for elderly people – many of whom are caring for their orphaned grandchildren – so the home improvement program you’ll be a part of will last for generations.
 These construction projects both improve upon existing foundations and include opportunities to build from scratch, all alongside local construction workers and neighbors.
 This 10-day trip costs a pretty steep $2,240, though it does include a donation to Habitat for Humanity, accommodations, meals, in-country transportation, and travel health insurance (you are still responsible for paying for your own airfare).

 Tasks on the worksite include foundation excavation, wall construction, roofing, plastering, floor slab construction, and painting.
 During your trip, you’ll stay in a hotel with double-room occupancy and have the choice of European-style or local meals.
 Kenya is one of the few trips that Habitat for Humanity International offers, and building homes for charity fulfills a basic need in the locals’ lives.
 To learn more about other construction volunteer programs you can join locally and abroad, visit http://www.habitat.org/.

-In addition to many other volunteer opportunities, Love Volunteers invites you to join one of their construction volunteer abroad projects worldwide.
-To get started, check out this one-week program in Cambodia, where you’ll help to build a home for a family in need.
+This is an exciting opportunity to volunteer building houses.
+One of Love Volunteers’ construction programs brings you to Siem Reap, Cambodia, where you will help to build a home for a family in need.
 As with many of Love Volunteers’ other programs, you don’t need to have prior experience in building or do-it-yourself projects – you’ll complete your project with the help of a local team.
 During your stay, you will live in a volunteer house – a home-away-from-home where you can kick back and relax, and get to know your fellow volunteers.
 This program starts from one week at $359 – learn more here!

 For building and repairing their educational needs, we’ve utilized sand and hoes to make cement by hand.
 A task that’s taken weeks to do would take hours using machines but this is how they live- happily going with the flow.